Rich2/openstrat/README.md

 <h3>RSON A Show, 2D-Show and Persistence Library / Framework</h3>

-<h3> Heapless Compound Value type collections library</h3>
+<h3>Heapless Compound Value type collections library</h3>

-<p>Scala currently set to 3.1.0.
+<p>Scala currently set to 3.1.1.
 Jdk 11+, 11 prefered.
 Scala.Js set to 1.8.0.
-Sbt currently set to 1.6.1, Sbt will not work running on Windows in
+Sbt currently set to 1.6.2, Sbt will not work running on Windows in
   Git Bash.
-Update your Mill to 0.9.11.</p>
+Update your Mill to 0.10.0.</p>

 </body>
 </html>